Financial Institutions, Inc. (FISI) Bundle

 Initial capital/funding

-Year | Key Event | Significance |
+| Year | Key Event | Significance |

-1934 | Establishment as a Savings and Loan Association | Focused on providing financial services to the local community during the Great Depression. |
+| 1934 | Establishment as a Savings and Loan Association. | Created a local financial service provider during the Great Depression. |

-1993 | Conversion to a Public Company | Marked a major shift, allowing for greater access to capital markets and increased growth potential. |
+| 1993 | Conversion to a Public Company. | A major shift that provided access to public capital markets, fueling future growth. |

-2003 | Acquisition of Ontario National Bank | Expanded the company's footprint and customer base in the region. |
+| 2003 | Acquisition of Ontario National Bank. | Expanded the company's geographic footprint and customer base in the region. |

-2011 | Acquisition of Pavilion Bancorp, Inc. | Further extended its market presence and service offerings. |
+| 2011 | Acquisition of Pavilion Bancorp, Inc. | Further extended market presence and service offerings across Western New York. |

-2017 | Acquisition of Community Bank System, Inc. branches | Strengthened its position in key markets and added to its branch network. |
+| 2017 | Acquisition of Community Bank System, Inc. branches. | Strengthened its position in key markets and added to its branch network. |

 Financial Institutions, Inc. (FISI) Ownership Structure